 The application property relates to Woodlands, Ladybrook Road, Bramhall which is located within the Bramhall Park Conservation Area.
-Special planning controls are in place to preserve and enhance the special character and appearance of the Conservation Area (Article 4(2) Direction) and Tree Preservation Orders (TPO) are also in place.
-Woodlands comprises a detached red brick house with a grey tiled roof and white Upvc and wooden window frames, set within a spacious plot and with mature landscaping.
-There are a variety of property types and styles within the street scene.
+Special planning controls are in place to preserve and enhance the special character and appearance of the conservation area (via an Article 4(2) Direction) and Tree Preservation Orders (TPO) are also in place.

+The property is a detached red brick property with a grey tiled roof and white wooden window framed Georgian windows (with the exception of the two aluminium framed rear patio doors), set within a spacious plot and with mature landscaping.

+There are a variety of property types and styles within the streetscene.
 The adjacent neighbours either side of the property are also large detached properties including Woodbrook to the north east and Old Wood to the south west.
 Immediately opposite are Dinglewood apartments.